pennmem/neurorad_pipeline/README.md

 new bipolar pair.
 If multiple contacts are skipped, perhaps we shouldn't create a bipolar pair at all, as the analysis is now based on a radically different distance.

-3) Dykstra method: Has tobe integrated into the `CorrectCoordinatesTask()`, which currently is just a `TODO`.
+3) Dykstra method: Has to be integrated into the `CorrectCoordinatesTask()`, which currently is just a `TODO`.

 4) Joel's manual localization.
 A tool should be developed that lets Joel add manual localizations (for monotopolar and bipolar pairs) to existing localizations.
 This might be implemented as an entirely different pipeline that writes to the same location.
 The inputs to this pipeline will probably look as follows:

       ```yaml
       - name: original_localization
         << : *LINK